 - Hotel reservations: Having a print out is helpful for hotel staff as well as for yourself.
 If the hotel provides an address in Japanese, this is useful for taxi drivers.
 Also, you’ll be asked to fill in your first night’s hotel address in your landing card before immigration, so a printout is handy.
 Book Japan hotels online at Booking.com and Agoda.com

-- Book your Japan Rail Pass if you’re intending to travel around the country.
+- Buy your Japan Rail Pass if you’re intending to travel around the country.
 You need to buy this before you arrive in Japan.
 See my article Japan Rail Pass: Is It Worth It? for more detailed info.
 Short answer: Yes, it is!

 - Travel insurance is vital for Japan and indeed anywhere in the world.
 Japanese health care is excellent but also expensive.
 Besides your health, you want to be protected against cancelled flights, missing baggage etc. Hopefully you’ll never have to use it – but travel insurance makes all the difference if you do.
 We recommend World Nomads – read more about why on our Japan Travel Insurance page.